 - Bentham, J., 1789.
 Introduction to the Principles of Morals and Legislation, Oxford: Basil Blackwell, 1948.

 - Benton, Ted, 1993.
-Natural Relations: Ecology, Animal Rights & Social Justice, London: Verso.
+Natural Relations: Ecology, Animal Rights and Social Justice, London: Verso.

 - Bernstein, Jay, 2001.
 Adorno: Disenchantment and Ethics, Cambridge: Cambridge University Press, 2001.